iamashish-1/streamclipper/Readme.md

 - 🧹 Auto-deletes Discord messages when clips are removed
 - 🛠️ No api key used, 100% scrape and Cookie based

+---
-> 💡 *Shoutout to [Suraj Bihari](https://streamsnip.com), founder of Streamsnip, whose work inspired this project.
+> 💡 *Special Shoutout to [Suraj Bihari](https://surajbhari.com/), founder of [Streamsnip](https://streamsnip.com), whose work inspired this project.
 He provided invaluable feedback throughout the development of StreamClipper.*

 ---